See more section

 As outside counsel, in-house general counsel, and board director, Jeff represents companies and their investors on competition issues, including those at the intersection of antitrust and intellectual property.
 Understanding that legal strategy must serve business strategy, Jeff functions as an integral part of his clients' business teams, from major brands to early-stage venture-backed tech companies.

-Beginning his career with more than a decade at the U.S. Attorney's Office and the Antitrust Division of the Department of Justice (DOJ), Jeff has first chaired more than 60 jury trials and has argued more than 20 appellate cases.
+Beginning his career with more than a decade at the Antitrust Division of the Department of Justice (DOJ) and in the U.S. Attorney's Office for DC, Jeff has first chaired more than 60 jury trials and has argued more than 20 appellate cases.
 As Assistant Chief of the Special Regulated Industries Section of the Antitrust Division, Jeff supervised investigative and trial staffs in complex matters in the financial services and telecommunications industries.

 Jeff was one of four senior trial attorneys in the 18-month trial of United States v.
 AT&T (the divestiture case), arguably the most complex monopolization cases ever tried successfully by the Government, covering abusive conduct over a span of several decades.
 He had a senior supervisory role directing a large team in determining the theory of the case, conducting discovery including extensive depositions, architecting the Government’s case, and both presenting and cross-examining numerous key witnesses, including fact, technology, engineering, and economic witnesses.
 He then served as chief of the entire trial staff during the first wave of post-divestiture litigation.